OFFERINGS

 Cost: $825.

-Contact Kathy Dean if interested in joining the 2026 Tracking to a New Level Intensive or with any questions.
-An application will be sent upon request.
+2026 is FULL!
+Contact Kathy if you are interested in joining the 2027 Tracking to a New Level Intensive or with any questions.

 ANIMAL TRACKING